 Choose benefits that fit your lifestyle, up to $7,540 each month.
 Then save time by securely applying for Group Disability Income Insurance online.

 This coverage is available exclusively to IEEE members under age 70 who are at FULL-TIME WORK, provided their ANNUAL GROSS EARNED INCOME is at least $20,000 for the proceeding 12-month period.
 To become insured, satisfactory evidence of insurability must be provided and the required premium must be paid.
-You must also maintain active IEEE membership during the life of your policy.
+You must also maintain active IEEE membership to remain insured.
+Student members and members who are on active fulltime military duty are not eligible for this coverage.

 "FULL-TIME WORK" means the active performance of the regular duties of your normal occupation for pay or profit based on at least 30 hours per week at the place such duties are normally performed.